illusorier/123/ES5/Scope.md

 ## Lexical Scope

-"Scope" is a set of rules that govern how the Engine can look up
+**Scope** is a set of rules that govern how the *Engine* can look up a variable by its identifier name and find it, either in the current *Scope*,

 Lexical scope is scope that is defined at lexing time.